runlochlomond/runlochlomond/about/index.md

 We pride ourselves in delivering a fun, high quality, safe and well organised experience for all participants and hope that you will come and join us this year.
 We have a scenic route that takes you through Balloch Castle Country Park (providing the stunning backdrop of Loch Lomond) and along the River Leven.
 In addition, we are providing every runner with a high quality:

-•           Technical event t-shirt
+* Technical event t-shirt

-•           Bespoke race medal
+* Bespoke race medal

-•           Goodie bag with gifts, water, snacks and discount vouchers for local services and attractions
+* Goodie bag with gifts, water, snacks and discount vouchers for local services and attractions

-•           Prize list for individual winners and teams as well as spot prizes
+* Prize list for individual winners and teams as well as spot prizes

-We look forward to seeing you
+We look forward to seeing you.
 Come & join in the run!

 ### **West Dunbartonshire Leisure Trust (WDLT)**